 Genetic hair loss in women is less common than male pattern baldness but is still frequent, especially in older women.
 It is often less noticeable in its early stages because it results in excessive hair loss all over the scalp.
 The hair thins but there are no obvious bald patches like in men.

 Androgenetic alopecia is not really preventable.
-It is linked to genetics and hormone levels.
-Male hormones are found to different extents in both men and women and some people’s hair follicles are oversensitive to them.
+Genetics and hormone levels link to diffuse thinning.
+Both men and women have varying levels of male hormones, and some individuals’ hair follicles can be oversensitive to these hormones, leading to hair loss.
 The only permanent, long term solution is a hair transplant.

 Diffuse alopecia, the symptoms, and its causes